Sezei/ff-kate-engine/README.md

 - Solo Healthbar

 ![image](https://user-images.githubusercontent.com/49373598/169907335-2f8e8313-231c-4419-8a52-ad20eceb9e5b.png)
 - Count total notes.

+- Perfect Rating (gl getting 'em :trollface:)

 - See how many notes you didn't hold long enough.
-(Marked as ghost notes)
+(Marked as that (+n) in the bads counter)

 - Dynamic bot difficulty (yes this means you can make the bot suck worse than you lmao)